JupiterLikeThePlanet/Twitter-Bot-2/README.md

 # This is a twitter bot called SHEEPLE (@sheeplefollows)

+### Before coding, please read.
+> The following ReadMe includes boilerplate code that can be found in the folder /boilerplate-code.
+The current code in the main folder called index has a different code base to demonstrate further functionality.
+If you just want to get up and running and start with the basics, refer to the index.js in the boilerplate file as our example.
+However, please follow these instructions as if the index file you are using is in the main folder

 ## Non Code Setup
 - Either create a twitter account or use one you are comfortable making into a bot.
 - You'll need to [sign up](https://apps.twitter.com/) to create a Twitter App